ScalarField/MemeKit/README.md

 # MemeKit v0.2.0
 A library for messing with people in ES6

+(There's also now a Discord bot that uses a module containing modified MemeKit functionality.)

 **Note**: I do not own some of the images used here (the ones that are most obviously memes).
 If anyone has a problem with me using one of these images, report it as an issue and I will remove it as soon as possible (pretty much all the images I don't own are from Instagram and Reddit).

 Download this JS file